 Review by Fiona Jerome

-Part of the ‘Cities of the Fantastic’ series, Fever in Urbicand is one of the most thoughtful works of Belgian creative duo Benoît Peeters and François Schuiten.
+Fever in Urbicand is the second volume in what was originally referred to as the ‘Cities of the Fantastic’ series, but latterly as ‘the Obscure Cities’, following Samaris.
+It’s one of the most thoughtful works of Belgian creative duo Benoît Peeters and François Schuiten.
 Artist Schuiten comes from a family of architects, and his artwork shows a continued fascination with cityscapes and urban living.
 Writer Peeters crafted a series of interlinked but independent stories for the series, which discuss ideas about how environment affects the way we live and how form and shape can influence our thinking – very like Mister X.

 In Fever in Urbicand, a sort of architectural romance with echoes of Ayn Rand’s The Fountainhead, a maturing architect feels thwarted by his city’s government, which will not allow him to complete the final phase of a city-wide constructions project by building a bridge.
 Robick, an Urbatect, very much believes in the influence of environment and has, over the years, rebuilt Urbicand into a city the Nazis would have been proud of, full of monumental Art Deco buildings with neo-classicist overtones.
 Furniture and clothing have followed his trend and now people live in a world that seems to erupt upwards and strive for the sky – unless they have the misfortune to live on the wrong side of the river where the new Urbicand has literally overshadowed the inhabitants’ chaotic landscape and deprived them of light.